Stepsize/tutorials/apis_sdks/communications/slack_py.md

 The list of all event types which Slack may send to your app as well as the messages your can send to Slack can be found [here](https://api.slack.com/rtm).

 See [python-rtmbot](https://github.com/slackhq/python-rtmbot/) for an active project using the Real Time Messaging API with [`python-slackclient`](https://github.com/slackhq/python-slackclient).

+If you're planning to use the Real Time Messaging API to create a bot, you'll want to read this [documentation](https://api.slack.com/bot-users).
+You'll want to connect to the API using your bot user's OAuth token, awarded to you a when team authorises your application.
+Create a bot user [here](https://my.slack.com/services/new/bot).

+Note: if you're familiar with Node.js, you might want to consider using [Botkit](https://howdy.ai/botkit/) to create your bot – the framework takes care of most of the API gymnastics.

 # Resources